ICI3D/ICI3D.github.io/daidd/index.md

 ## Course fees

-The course registration fee is ZAR 28000, which includes meals and accommodation.
+The course registration fee is TBC, which includes meals and accommodation.
 Instructions for paying the course fee will be made available to successful applicants by mid October.

 ## Venue

-DAIDD 2025 will be held at AIMS-SA, Muizenberg, South Africa.
+DAIDD 2026 will be held in Nairobi, Kenya.

 ## Schedule